Microsoft · Product Design

 Final Thoughts

 Looking back, this was undoubtedly my favorite project to work on.
-I collaborated, researched, iterated, and was able to make a huge impact on all Office users around world, in over dozens of languages.
-The product manager lead, engineering manager and I work in a triad model where we make every decision that impact our users together, from feature prioritization, release plan, project roadmap, and many more.
-I was awarded 6 patents and 3 promotion in 3 years while on this project. and had the great honor to work with an amazing product team of 25+ people across 2 countries, who supported and trusted me to make the UX decisions for our users.
+I collaborated, researched, iterated, and was able to make a huge impact on all Office users around the world, in over dozens of languages.
+The product manager lead, engineering manager and I worked in a triad model where we made every decision that impacts our users together, from feature prioritization, release plan, project roadmap, and many more.
+I was awarded 6 patents and 3 promotions in 3 years while on this project, and had the great honor to work with an amazing product team of 25+ people across 2 countries, who supported and trusted me to make the UX decisions for our users.